 Joel Addison Fuller

 Joel is an artist with a background in digital illustration, digital media, and virtual reality.
-He holds a Bachelor of Fine Arts Degree in Art + Design from Butler University and a M.F.A in Digital Art from Indiana University Bloomington.
+He holds a Bachelor of Fine Arts Degree in Art + Design from Butler University and an M.F.A in Digital Art from Indiana University Bloomington.

 He was born and raised in Birmingham, Alabama, a city known for its history of degradation and dehumanization of black people during the Civil Rights Movement.
-He’s the nephew of Audrey Faye Hendricks.
-The youngest child arrested in the Civil Rights Movement at the age of eight years old.
-His family not only participated in the movement, but risked their body, economic security, and their lives fighting for equal rights.
-While his aunt is no longer here.
-He controls the memory of her and she told him to never let our struggle fade into history.
+He’s the nephew of Audrey Faye Hendricks, the youngest child arrested in the Civil Rights Movement at eight years old.
+His family not only participated in the movement but risked their bodies, economic security, and lives fighting for equal rights.
+His aunt is no longer here but, he controls the memory of her and, she told him to never let our struggle fade into history.